How Bond Traders Lied in the 2008 Housing Recession

 It’s part of a U.S. crackdown on illegal trading practices in the opaque world of securities backed by assets such as home mortgages.
 The effort started in January 2013 with the arrest of former Jefferies LLC bond trader Jesse Litvak, who is appealing his conviction and two-year prison sentence.
 U.S. prosecutors have brought a handful of criminal cases, and the Securities and Exchange Commission has extracted civil fines and trading bans.

-These highly complex securities don’t changed hands very often; when they do, transactions take place between specialized traders who haggle over prices.
+These highly complex securities don’t change hands very often; when they do, transactions take place between specialized traders who haggle over prices.
 Those tussles determine the yields that investors ultimately earn on the bonds.
-But few everyday investors are knowledgeable enough to understand the connection between prices paid for bonds they own directly or indirectly, and the resulting investment returns.
+However, few everyday investors are knowledgeable enough to understand the connection between the prices paid for bonds they own directly or indirectly and the resulting investment returns.

 5. What makes a lie a crime?

-According to the government, traders are guilty when they intentionally misrepresent the acquisition or sales price of a bond during negotiations.
+According to the government, traders are guilty when they intentionally misrepresent a bond’s acquisition or sales price during negotiations.
 The lie must be “material,” meaning a “reasonable investor” would consider it “important” in making an investment decision.
-As Assistant U.S. Attorney Liam Brennan told jurors in his summation in the Nomura case, “To say that these are sharp business practices, and everyone engaged in them, is not just an affront to everyone in the securities industry, it’s an affront to everyone in every industry that has ever tried to be an honest dealer.”
+As Assistant U.S. Attorney Liam Brennan told jurors in his summation of the Nomura case, “To say that these are sharp business practices, and everyone engaged in them, is not just an affront to everyone in the securities industry, it’s an affront to everyone in every industry that has ever tried to be an honest dealer.”

 6. What does the defense say?

-Lawyers for the traders maintain that mortgage-bond deals take place between sophisticated professionals backed by extensive research, and that claims about prices are taken with a grain of salt.
+Lawyers for the traders maintain that mortgage-bond deals occur between sophisticated professionals backed by extensive research and that claims about prices are taken with a grain of salt.
 They say a lie is material only if it “significantly altered the total mix of information available to the reasonable investor in making an investment decision.”

 7. How widespread is lying in finance?

 It’s hard to tell.
 In the wake of the financial crisis, financial firms have added thousands of compliance employees seeking to keep their companies on the straight and narrow.
-Algorithms and artificial intelligence are helping to comb through terabytes of voice and data files, but sometimes it still takes human judgment to assess honesty.
-“When you’re dealing with people in the dark corner of the market, there’s going to be fraud,” said Peter J. Henning, a professor at Wayne State University Law School in Detroit.
+Algorithms and artificial intelligence help to comb through terabytes of voice and data files, but sometimes, it still takes human judgment to assess honesty.
+“When you’re dealing with people in the dark corner of the market, there’s going to be fraud,” said Peter J. Henning, a Wayne State University Law School professor in Detroit.
 “Nobody talks about stock prices.
 You look it up.”

 8. Is anything changing because of these cases?